 So, don’t just save all of your documents on your accounting system and be done with it.
 Save them on your Google Drive, Dropbox, or local hard drive, too.

 Another best practice is to ensure that your documents are organized.
 Name your documents appropriately (preferably a name that describes the file’s context), and keep all your related files together.
-While you’re at it, consider using OCR (optical character recognition) software to make your scanned documents searchable.
+While you’re at it, consider using OCR (optical character recognition) software to convert images into text to make your documents searchable.

 By implementing these best practices, you improve efficiency and eliminate the struggle that comes with sifting through mountains of paper.
 Plus, if your records are stored, organized, and backed up online, all your income and expenses will be accounted for should the IRS need to do an audit.

 Filing your taxes as a freelancer doesn’t have to fill you with dread.
 By referring to this handy tax deduction cheat sheet and adopting the best practices mentioned above, you can make your tax return process as stress-free as possible while enjoying better tax returns.

 And remember, the business expenses listed on this tax deduction cheat sheet aren’t the only ones that might be available to you.